ox1d3x3/Op13_Susfs_kernel/README.md

 ### Recommended (Recovery / Kernel flasher)
 1. Download the correct ZIP from **Releases**
-2. Flash with your recovery / kernel flasher
+2. Flash with kernel flasher or Suki/KSU build in Anykernel3 flasher
 3. Reboot
 4. Enjoy